 Indonesia's Jokowi announces 2nd Cabinet reshuffle in 4 months

-JAKARTA: Indonesia’s President Joko Widodo reshuffled his Cabinet on Wednesday (Apr 28), after the parliament approved his plan to reorganise several ministries while creating a new investment ministry.
+JAKARTA: Indonesia’s President Joko Widodo reshuffled his Cabinet on Wednesday (Apr 28), after the parliament approved his plan to reorganise several agencies while creating a new investment ministry.

 This was his second Cabinet reshuffle in just over four months.